Age-Related Macular Degeneration Treatment

 - Distorted or blurry vision

-- A dark or empty area appearing in the center of vision
+- A dark or empty area appears in the center of the vision

 There are two kinds of AMD: wet (neovascular/exudative) and dry (non-neovascular).
 About 10-15% of people with AMD have the wet form.
 “Neovascular” means “new vessels.”